 The General Register Office of the Republic of Ireland, located in the Irish Life Centre, Dublin.
 It is responsible for the registers of births, marriages, and deaths in the Republic of Ireland from 1864, as well as a long list of other records as detailed in the link below.
 It also holds records dating from 1864 to 31 December 1921 for the six counties which comprise Northern Ireland.

-This LINK will tell you which records are and are not held by the GRO.
+This LINK will tell you which records are held by the GRO.

 This LINK will tell you how you may order certificates of birth, adoption, stillbirth, marriage, civil partnership or death.
-Be sure to check the information about which dates are included.
+Be sure to check the information about exactly which dates are included for online ordering.

 The National Archives of Ireland